-The criminal justice doctoral program is designed to provide students with a command of criminological theory, research methods, and criminal justice policy; as well as in-depth knowledge in areas of specialization within criminology and/or criminal justice.
+The criminal justice doctoral program is designed to provide students with a command of criminological theory, research design and methods, and criminal justice policy; as well as indepth knowledge in areas of specialization within criminology and/or criminal justice.
 The doctoral degree is awarded based on evidence that the candidate has achieved a high level of proficiency in independent scholarship and research.
-This is assessed through course grades, the comprehensive exam, the production of a publishable quality empirical paper, and successful defense of the dissertation.
+This is assessed through course grades, the production of a publishable quality empirical paper, and successful defense of the dissertation.